Tribal tattoos are among the most popular tattoo styles, especially for those who favor both meaning and masculinity in their tattoo designs.

-The process of tattooing in Samoan culture was an extremely painful process as these tattoos were usually created using tools such as a shark tooth.
+The process of tattooing in Samoan culture was a painful process as these tattoos were usually created using tools such as a shark tooth.

-For this reason, it was considered greatly dishonorable within the tribe to have an incomplete tattoo as this suggested a lack of endurance.
+For this reason, it was considered greatly dishonorable within the tribe to have an incomplete tattoo as this suggested a lack of determination.

 In all Polynesian cultures, tattoos are meant to tell your life story.